-As Jacques Ellul discusses in The Technological Society, this rationalization of all elements of society into deliberate action in order foster economic prosperity converts spontaneous action by individuals into deliberate action.
-Each deliberate action, now understood in economic terms, represents the practice of a technique which has transmuted a person’s individual spirit into an economic unit.
-This now-contrived action epitomizes the economic rationalism, which, as Ellul wrote, places all those who follow the same technique into a tacit fraternity with a collective attitude towards a reality that revolves around this economic technique.
-As such, it is vital that every individual extricates themselves from this economic rationalization of life in order to move towards a greater understanding of themselves.
+As Jacques Ellul discusses in The Technological Society, this rationalisation of all elements of society into deliberate action in order to foster economic prosperity converts spontaneous action by individuals into deliberate action.
+Each deliberate action, now understood in economic terms, represents the practice of a technique that has transmuted a person’s individual spirit into an economic unit.
+This now-contrived action epitomises economic rationalism, which, as Ellul wrote, places all those who follow the same technique into a tacit fraternity with a collective attitude towards a reality that revolves around this economic technique.
+As such, it is vital that every individual extricates themselves from this economic rationalisation of life in order to move towards a greater understanding of themselves.

 One’s mind must be set towards overcoming one’s material wants in an effort to perturb the further destruction of one’s spiritual potential.
 Contemporarily, society’s inability to foster transcendental thinking within its populace represents a significant threat to our overall health.
 Because, as we know, the spiritual is essential to one’s mental and overall well-being.
 Without our striving for the transcendental elements of ourselves, the material world in which we presently exist whereby our people anaesthetise themselves with trivial entertainment as well as through substance abuse will lead us deeper into the spiritless void.